evkx/evkx.github.io/content/models/bmw/ix/iX_xDrive50/_index.md

 ## Battery, range, and charging

-The battery has a gross capacity of 111kWh and a net capacity of 105,2kWh, meaning you have a 5,8kWh buffer for protection.
-(5.2%).
+The electric vehicle features a high-capacity battery with a gross capacity of 111 kWh and a net usable capacity of 105,2 kWh, providing an 5,8 kWh buffer (3.6%) for battery protection.

-The [WLTP range](../../../../guides/understandingrange/wltp/) varies from 631 to 550 km (392-342 mi), depending on car options.
-Bigger wheels are an example of an equipment option that increases consumption and reduces the electric range.
-The consumption is between 16.7kWh/100km for the basic version and 19.1kWh/100km for the top trim version for the WLTP standard test.
-For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.
+Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range varies between 631 to 550 km (392-342 miles), depending on the specific configuration and options, such as wheel size.
+Larger wheels, for instance, can increase energy consumption and subsequently reduce the overall range.
+The vehicle's energy consumption is rated at 16.7 kWh/100 km for the base model and 19.1 kWh/100 km for the top-tier model under the WLTP test cycle.
+For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.

-The maximum DC charging speed is kW.
-A full charge from 0 - 100% would take 58 minutes, while a more common scenario of 10-80% would take 31 minutes.
+The vehicle supports fast DC charging with a maximum power of  kW.
+Charging from 0% to 100% takes approximately 58 minutes, while a more typical charging scenario from 10% to 80% takes 31 minutes with an average charging speed at 141 kW.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 3% to 53%, resulting in an actual charge speed, including time loss, of 135kW.
 Each charge session would take 23 minutes and 25 seconds.

 For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 25kWh/100km, 1000km will take 9 hours and 24 minutes.
 This trip will require three charge session(s) charging from 4% to 50%.
 The total time lost for charging up the battery will be 65 minutes.